projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

      - User VM
      - Ignoring loglevel setting will print **all** kernel messages to the console.
 Useful for debugging.
-       We also add it as printk module parameter, so users could change it dynamically, usually by changing ``/sys/module/printk/parameters/ignore_loglevel``.
+       We also add it as the ``printk`` module parameter, so users can change it dynamically, usually by changing ``/sys/module/printk/parameters/ignore_loglevel``.
      - ::